JulioMCruz/MyMoments/README.md

 ## ZetaChain

-Due to technically difficulties the Zetachain portion of the project is in another seperate repo https://github.com/jackiesafari/Zetatest
+Due to technical difficulties the Zetachain portion of the project is in another seperate repo https://github.com/jackiesafari/Zetatest